ExpressiveMachineryLab/projects/LuminAI/Code/Overview.md

 # LuminAI Overview
-The project is divided into five separate modules: Core, Visualization/Perception, Segmentation, Movement Logic, and Movement Theory
+The project is divided into five separate modules: Core, Visualization-Perception, Gesture Segmentation, Movement Theory, and Decision Making
-## Core (aka Main):
+## Core:
 - This module is the only one required.
 - This module is unique as its the only one that includes dependencies on the other modules
 - In other words, this module “knows” about all the other modules